JaakkoPen/citybikes/README.md

 Figure 1.
 All monthly departures and returns from Korjaamo bike station in season 2023.
 <img src="korjaamo_departures_and_returns.png" alt="korjaamo_departures" width="650"/>

 Figure 2.
-All annual trips since the establishment of the current city bike system.
+All trips by year since the establishment of the current city bike system.
 <img src="all_trips.png" alt="all_trips" width="650"/>

 Learn more about Helsinki City Bikes here: https://www.hsl.fi/en/citybikes